 We monitor forecasts of our liquidity reserve (comprising cash and cash equivalents and deposits).
 We generally carry this out based on our expected cash flows in accordance with practice and limits set by our management.
-We are in the research and development stage and have not yet generated any revenue from sales of our product candidates; we are therefore exposed to liquidity risk.
-However, we believe that our existing cash and cash equivalents and deposits and the proceeds from the Allergan Agreement, will enable us to fund our operating expenses and capital expenditure requirements for the next 12 months.
+We are in the research and development stage and we are therefore exposed to liquidity risk.
+However, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.